Mermade/shins/source/index.html.md

 ### Testing

-When testing xBalance, you may use `4111111111111111` as the origin account number.
+When testing Transfer, you may use `4111111111111111` as the origin account number.
 This will mimic a transfer.

-## xDeposit
+## Deposit

-### Atomic's xDeposit product facilitates the switching of the bank account(s) to which a user's direct deposit is credited.
+### Atomic's Deposit product facilitates the switching of the bank account(s) to which a user's direct deposit is credited.

-When users are authenticating with their payroll account, Atomic requires that the xDeposit product be facilitated through [Transact](#transact-sdk).
+When users are authenticating with their payroll account, Atomic requires that the Deposit product be facilitated through [Transact](#transact-sdk).

 ### Testing